Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Discussion Conclusion

 \item In the absence of H\,\textsc{i} shielding, LW feedback significantly suppresses accretion and limits stellar growth.
 LW heating near the protostar reduces H$_2$ abundance, raises gas temperatures, and ultimately shuts off accretion by $\sim$ 55 kyr, even while the H\,\textsc{ii} region remains confined.

 \item Including H\,\textsc{i} shielding introduces an additional opacity to LW photons in the immediate protostellar environment, particularly in the polar direction where the build-up of large H\,\textsc{i} columns shields the transmitted LW flux where H$_2$ self-shielding alone is insufficient.
-As a result, the final stellar mass increases by 22\%, demonstrating that neglecting H\,\textsc{i} shielding overestimates the effectiveness of LW feedback in regulating Pop~III stellar growth.
+As a result, neglecting H\,\textsc{i} shielding lowers the stellar mass at the final output by 22\% relative to the Fiducial run, demonstrating that this omission overestimates the effectiveness of LW feedback in regulating Pop~III stellar growth.

-\item In runs with EUV feedback, the H\,\textsc{ii} region remains compact ($\lesssim 100$~AU) despite high ionizing luminosities.
-Magnetic fields and turbulence may contribute to sustaining gas densities near the protostar that prevent the development of a sustained, pressure-driven expansion and delaying large-scale breakout.
+\item In runs with EUV feedback, the H\,\textsc{ii} region remains confined to $\sim 100$~AU measured outward from the sink accretion radius despite high ionizing luminosities.
+Dense, gravitationally bound gas sustains high recombination rates and prevents sustained pressure-driven expansion.
+Turbulence and magnetic fields may also contribute to its confinement.

 \end{enumerate}